-Euro 2020 (or is Euro 2021) is finally here, and millions of football fans will be tuning in not just in Europe, but all over the world.
+Euro 2020 final takes place on at 8pm GMT on Sunday 11th July, and millions of football fans will be tuning in not just in Europe, but all over the world.
+We've seen some fantastic performances throughout the tournament and England have reached their first major final since 1966.

 The tournament is being aired exclusively on pay-TV services in a lot of non-European countries like Australia and the USA.
 In many European nations, however, you can watch the whole tournament on free-to-air TV.

 If you're a football supporter from Europe now living somewhere else – or you're just a passionate fan of the sport who loves the Euros – this can be really frustrating.
-But with a VPN, you'll be able to access a high-definition European stream in English, French, Spanish, or Portuguese that is completely free to air.
+But with a virtual private network (A.K.A. a VPN), you'll be able to access a high-definition European stream in English, French, Spanish, or Portuguese that is completely free to air.
+We show you how to watch England vs Italy live and free below!

-A VPN is a must-have piece of kit if you want to access a high-quality, free Euro 2021 stream.
+A VPN is a must-have piece of kit if you want to access a high-quality, free England vs Italy stream.
 VPN services spoof your location so you appear to be somewhere else, allowing you to access geo-restricted service based in another country that is showing Euro 2021 for free.
 This same method should work for all the streaming services we list in this article!

 Let's say you live in the UAE, but you don't want to pay for a beIN Sports subscription and, if possible, you'd prefer a stream with English commentary because English is your first language.
-With a VPN like ExpressVPN , it doesn't really matter where you are in the world – you'll be able to connect to the ITV and The BBC.
+With a VPN like ExpressVPN , it doesn't really matter where you are in the world – you'll be able to connect to the ITV and The BBC and stream the final.
 Simply follow the steps below to watch Euro 2021 football from anywhere.

 - Sign up for an ExpressVPN account.